mukudanieru/BudgetBits/README.md

 1. Enter your desired username.
 2. Enter your password for the new account.

-3. Provide your personal information:
+Once you've completed the registration setup, you may login now.

+### _Login_

+After registering, you can choose **[L]ogin** to access your existing account.
+Enter your username and password to log in.

+If you just recently created the account.
+You'll be prompted to confirm your personal information.
+You can choose to continue with the provided details or restart the registration if needed:

 - First name
 - Last name
 - Monthly budget for the current month

-Once you've completed the registration setup, you'll be prompted to confirm your personal information.
-You can choose to continue with the provided details or restart the registration if needed.

-### _Login_

-After registering, you can choose **[L]ogin** to access your existing account.
-Enter your username and password to log in.

-If you're a returning user, you'll be greeted with a welcome message:
+Or if you're a returning user, you'll be greeted with a welcome message:

 ```bash
 - Welcome back to BudgetBits, [username]!